JoJo356202/MBChB-Y2-Calendar-Filter/README.md

 [README.md](https://github.com/user-attachments/files/25112771/README.md)
 # AI-generated MBChB Year 2 Calendar Filter

-A web-based tool for the University of Auckland MBChB Year 2 students to filter their calendar based on group assignments.
+A web-based tool for the University of Auckland MBChB Year 2 students to filter their calendar based on group numbers.

 ## Overview